 Before starting the largest game development company in Pennsylvania, Jesse Schell built up quite the reputation in the gaming community, working seven years as Creative Director of the Disney Imagineering Virtual Reality Studio.
 Schell eventually moved on to teach at Carnegie Mellon University’s Entertainment Technology Center (ETC), but stayed on as a consultant with Disney.
 The projects kept growing, and so did Schell Games — it now employs more than 100.

 As Jesse continues to teach at the ETC, Schell Games continues to experience success — and live happy — in Pittsburgh, with its affordable prices, burgeoning tech scene, and diverse arts and culture.
-Schell Games’ employees are, in turn, creating engaging experiences — like their current project, SuperChem VR, a virtual reality chemistry lab game which is set for release within the next two years.
-Schell Games recently received Phase II funding from the Institute of Education Sciences and the Small Business Innovation Research program for SuperChem, and anticipate it being popular in both the home and educational markets.
+Schell Games’ employees are, in turn, creating engaging experiences — like their current project, SuperChem VR, a virtual reality chemistry lab game.
+Schell Games received Phase II funding from the Institute of Education Sciences and the Small Business Innovation Research program for SuperChem.

 The trio behind Skyless Games Studios may hail from the United Kingdom, India, and Ukraine, but Philadelphia is where they’ve put down roots.
 Chris Bennett, Arad Malhotra, and Oleks Levtchenko met while attending Drexel University.
 After graduation, they brainstormed possible business ventures that would involve their passions — games and philanthropy.
 With expert advice and guidance from Drexel’s Baiada Institute for Entrepreneurship, Skyless Games Studios was born.
 Its goal?: helping social causes effect change through video games.